augustomessias/mineironovale/README.md

 ### Hi there 👋

-🔭 I’m currently working at Loft 🏢🟠 as a Consultant<br>
+🔭 I’m currently looking for a Wed Development Junior position<br>
-🎓 Studying Software Engineering at 42 São Paulo & iOS Development at Digital House Brazil<br>
+🎓 Studying Software Engineering at 42 São Paulo & Web Development at Oracle/Alura<br>
-👯 Looking for Junior roles (web & mobile development)<br>
 🤠 Nickname: Gu<br>
 👽 Fun fact: I was born in Varginha, Brazil (but I'm not a UFO)<br>
+🏀 Basketball fan #gowarriors 🟡🔵<br>
 📫 How to find me: linkedin.com/in/augustomessias<br>